By: Marilyn L. Davis

 “If the whole universe can be found in our own body and mind, this is where we need to make our inquiries.
 We all have the answers within ourselves; we just have not got in touch with them yet.
 The potential of finding the truth within requires faith in ourselves.” ― Ayya Khema

 We’re all rather like the nesting dolls; we’re layered and complex.
-Granted, in our use, we operated from self-defeating aspects, thoughts, and feelings, and some people think that’s all they’ll find within.
+Granted, we operated from self-defeating aspects, thoughts, and feelings in our use, and some people think that’s all they’ll find within.

 I’m Afraid It’s All Bad Inside Me